-Experience Steps for Certificated Teachers, Administrators, Professional and Exempt Staff Policy GBCA
+Experience Steps for Certificated Teachers, Administrators, Professional and Exempt Staff

+Policy GBCA

-Certificated teachers, administrators, professional and exempt staff completing three (3) years in the District will receive an experience step of one thousand five hundred dollars (\$1500) with the fourth (4th) year contract and thereafter.
-Certificated teachers, administrators, professional and exempt staff completing six (6) years in the District will receive an experience step of fifteen hundred dollars (\$1500) with the seventh (7th) year contract and thereafter.
-Certificated teachers, administrators, professional and exempt staff completing nine (9) years in the District will receive an experience step of fifteen hundred dollars (\$1500) with the tenth (10th) year contract and thereafter.
-Certificated teachers, administrators, professional and exempt staff completing twelve (12) years in the District will receive an experience step of five hundred dollars (\$500) with the thirteenth (13th) year contract and thereafter.
-Certificated teachers, administrators, professional and exempt staff completing fifteen (15) years in the District will receive an experience step of five hundred dollars (\$500) with the sixteenth (16th) year contract and thereafter.
-Certificated teachers, administrators, professional and exempt staff completing seventeen (17) years in the District will receive an experience step of five hundred dollars (\$500), with the eighteenth (18th) year contract and thereafter.
-Certificated teachers, administrators, professional and exempt staff completing twenty (20) years in the District will receive an experience step of five hundred dollars (\$500) with the twenty-first (21st) year contract and thereafter.
-Certificated teachers, administrators, professional and exempt staff completing twenty-three (23) years in the District will receive an experience step of five hundred dollars (\$500) with the twenty-fourth (24th) year contract and thereafter.
+Certificated teachers, administrators, professional non-teaching staff and exempt staff completing one (1) year in the District will receive an experience step of five hundred dollars (\$500) with the second (2nd) year contract and thereafter.
+Certificated teachers, administrators, professional, non-teaching staff and exempt staff completing three (3) years in the District will receive an experience step of one thousand five hundred dollars (\$1500) with the fourth (4th) year contract and thereafter.
+Certificated teachers, administrators, professional non-teaching staff and exempt staff completing six (6) years in the District will receive an experience step of fifteen hundred dollars (\$1500) with the seventh (7th) year contract and thereafter.
+Certificated teachers, administrators, professional non-teaching staff and exempt staff completing nine (9) years in the District will receive an experience step of fifteen hundred dollars (\$1500) with the tenth (10th) year contract and thereafter.
+Certificated teachers, administrators, professional non-teaching staff and exempt staff completing twelve (12) years in the District will receive an experience step of fifteen hundred dollars (\$1500) with the (13th) year contract and thereafter.
+Certificated teachers, administrators, professional non-teaching staff and exempt staff completing fifteen (15) years in the District will receive an experience step of fifteen hundred dollars (\$1500) with the sixteenth (16th) year contract and thereafter.
+Certificated teachers, administrators, professional non-teaching staff and exempt staff completing seventeen (17) years in the District will receive an experience step of one thousand dollars (\$1000) with the eighteenth (18th) year contract and thereafter.
+Certificated teachers, administrators, professional non-teaching staff and exempt staff completing twenty (20) years in the District will receive an experience step of fifteen hundred dollars (\$1500) with the twenty-first (21st) year contract and thereafter.
+Certificated teachers, administrators, professional and exempt staff completing twenty-three (23) years in the District will receive an experience step of fifteen hundred dollars (\$1500) with the twenty-fourth (24th) year contract and thereafter.
+Certificated teachers, administrators, professional and exempt staff completing twenty-six (26) years in the District will receive an experience step of fifteen hundred dollars (\$1500) with the twenty-seventh (27th) year contract and thereafter.